dab2020/youtube-tech-website/js/readme.md

-this is javascript, dont mess around if you dont know waht you are doing
+this is javascript, dont mess around if you dont know whatt you are doing